-Govt halts purchases for Utility Stores
+Govt halts purchases for utility stores

 ISLAMABAD: The Utility Stores Corporation of Pakistan (USCP) has been ordered to halt all purchases until further notice, on the directives of the Ministry of Industries and Production.

-The Utility Stores Corporation of Pakistan is a state-owned enterprise that operates chain stores all over the country which provide basic commodities to the general public at prices lower than the open market due to government subsidies.
-With the latest development, as many as 14,000 Utility Stores employees have been left in the lurch, sources said.

-According to the sources, the Utility Stores had been incurring losses for two consecutive years, and any future action would be taken after investigating the reasons behind
+According to the sources, the utility stores had been incurring losses for two consecutive years, and any future action would be taken after investigating the reasons behind the losses.

 ISLAMABAD: The Utility Stores Corporation of Pakistan (USCP) has been ordered to halt all purchases until further notice, on the directives of the Ministry of Industries and Production.

-The Utility Stores Corporation of Pakistan is a state-owned enterprise that operates chain stores all over the country which provide basic commodities to the general public at prices lower than the open market due to government subsidies.
-With the latest development, as many as 14,000 Utility Stores employees have been left in the lurch, sources said.

-According to the sources, the Utility Stores had been incurring losses for two consecutive years, and any future action would be taken after investigating the reasons behind
+According to the sources, the utility stores had been incurring losses for two consecutive years, and any future action would be taken after investigating the reasons behind the losses.

 Comments